Ukraine's children are faces of hope as war continues

 Ukraine

-Two years on, there is rising hope even as Ukraine's children face enormous challenges
+Two years on, Ukraine's children continue to brace for enormous challenges

 The ongoing war in Ukraine impacted the lives of 14.6 million people according to UNOCHA's 2024 Humanitarian Needs Overview, at least 3.3 million people live in frontline communities, including those in the occupied territories.
 An estimated 4 million Ukrainians are internally displaced, over 100,000 live in collective sites.

-Two years on, World Vision's humanitarian response to the crisis has spanned four countries engaging with 35 partners, providing for the needs of over 1.8 million people as of May 2024, almost half of them are children.
+Over two years on, World Vision's humanitarian response to the crisis has spanned four countries engaging with local and international partners, providing for the needs of over 2 million people as of September 2024, almost half of them are children.
 These include the internally displaced, refugees and host families.

 Ukraine's children and families deserve better.